bchcohenlab/academic-kickstart/content/authors/alexander-cohen/_index.md

 # List each interest with a dash
 interests:
-- Interest 1
+- The Brain
-- Interest 2
+- Playing Sitar

 education:
   courses: